Frequently Asked Questions

 Counseling hasn’t worked for me in the past.
 Why should I try again?

-Can you really help me with my problems?
+Can you really help me solve my problems?

-I do have training and education that qualify me to use research-validated treatment approaches that help people heal.
-More importantly, I bring my own experiences, my authentic self, my history of struggling and overcoming difficulties, my personality, and my groundedness, courage, clarity, and compassion.
-I have not walked in your shoes, but my own journey has invested me with an aversion to judgment, deep empathy, and the certainty that each person is infinitely valuable and unique.
+I have not walked in your shoes, but my own journey has invested me with an aversion to judgment, deep empathy, and the certainty that each person is infinitely valuable and unique — as well as the conviction that healing is possible if you want it.
 My passion is to work hard to see the world through your eyes and help you reach the goals that are important to you.

 What if I don’t have time for therapy?

-I know you’re busy.
-But I believe to my core that we make time for what is most important.
-Investing in yourself — carving out time and space to really understand yourself and how to change the things about your life that get in the way of being integrated and joyful — is one of the most critical choices you can make.
-I sincerely believe that counseling is one of the most productive and impactful uses of your time.
-It is an investment in you.
+Investing in yourself — carving out time and space to really understand yourself and change the things about your life that get in the way of being integrated and joyful — is one of the most critical choices you can make.
+I believe that counseling is one of the most productive and impactful uses of your time.
+It is an investment in you, your future — and the future of your family.
 You’re worth it.
 For a vision of what healing could look like for you, click here.

 Isn’t therapy expensive?

-Counseling is an investment.
-It is my ultimate goal to ensure that the value and benefit you get working with me is so great that your investment feels more than worth it.
+Counseling is an investment of money as well as time, it’s true.
+My ultimate goal is to ensure that the value and benefit you receive from our work together is so great that your investment feels more than worth it.
 You are free to choose a customized schedule of therapy to balance your specific goals and financial needs.

 You can use your HSA to pay for services, or, if your insurance company covers out-of-network benefits, you can submit a superbill to them for reimbursement.

-I accept Blue Cross Blue Shield insurance.
+I am a private-pay practitioner.
 See my Payment page for more information.

 What are your qualifications?